-Standard # Accreditation Standard To do at DISTRICT: To do at SCHOOLS: Program Office Report or Checklist 2.2 The professional (certified) staff in each school shall not have more than 5% of Full Time Equivalent (FTE) units working outside of the area(s) of endorsement.
+STANDARD ACCREDITATION TO DO at TO DO at PROGRAM REPORT OR STANDARD DISTRICT SCHOOLS OFFICE CHECKLIST 2.2 The professional (certified) staff in each school shall not have more than 5% of Full Time Equivalent (FTE) units working outside of the area(s) of endorsement.
 This exception does not apply to: • course codes that fall within the academic core content areas (English/Language Arts, Mathematics, Social Studies, Science, Foreign Language, and the Arts), • Health and Physical Education teachers teaching subjects where a Carnegie Unit Credit is being awarded (See Miss.
 Admin.
 Code 7-3: 38.12, State Board Policy Chapter 38, Rule 38.12), • Career and Technical Education courses (See Miss.
 Admin.
 Code 7-3: 92.1 State Board Policy Chapter 92, Rule 92.1), • Driver's Education (See Miss.
 Code Ann. §37-25-5 and Miss.
 Admin.
 Code 7-3: 29.1, State Board Policy Chapter 29, Rule 29.1), • federally funded special education teachers, • alternative school teachers (See Miss.
 Admin.
 Code 7-3: 7.1, State Board Policy Chapter 7, Rule 7.1), or • other subjects that require a specific endorsement as determined by the federal and state statute.
 An appropriate license is required for superintendents, principals, librarians, guidance counselors, and speech language pathologist.
 Assistant principals and administrative interns who are not properly endorsed may be included in the 5% FTE working outside their area of endorsement, provided they do not act in the place of the principal.
-Check published list of staff and job titles.
-Cross-reference master schedule with Personnel Data Report.
-Office of Accreditation Personnel Report Accreditation Edit Report
+Check published list of staff and job titles Cross-reference master schedule with Personnel Data Report Office of Accreditation Personnel Report Accreditation Edit Report

-DISTRICT CODE: DISTRICT NAME: DATE IN COMPLIANCE?
-YES NO SCHOOL CODE: SCHOOL NAME: EVALUATOR:
+DISTRICT CODE DISTRICT NAME DATE IN COMPLIANCE?
+YES NO SCHOOL CODE SCHOOL NAME EVALUATOR